Mathematics of life and social sciences entry

 - Chronobiology and health, amongst others.

 The group has numerous national and international collaborations in academia, industry and government.
 For example, we work closely with Pfizer and AstraZenica, have a project with the Surrey police, and an intensive collaboration with the Surrey Sleep Research Centre.
-We also are part of the LMS supported network Mathematics in Life Sciences (MiLS) and jointly organise the EPSRC network on Quantitative Systems Pharmacology.
+We are also part of the LMS supported network Mathematics in Life Sciences (MiLS) and jointly organise the EPSRC network on Quantitative Systems Pharmacology.

 Potential areas for PhD research: